uiyotp/cs-366-project/checkpoint4.md

 Self-join,
 Nested subquery in WHERE clause,
 Anything that goes beyond simple group by/having/order/built-in functions
-#### MAKE SURE THAT AT LEAST HALF OF THE QUERIES YOU WRITE ARE LEVEL 2 OR 3
+#### MAKE SURE THAT AT LEAST 2 OF THE QUERIES YOU WRITE ARE LEVEL 2 OR 3
 #### We each write 1/3 of the queries.
 I will take care of the interface, since I am in charge of front end.
 #### Take a look at the schema at the bottom to help write queries.
 ##### SQL queries (6 total) - 2 each